effektif/admin-docs/docs/restore.rst

     mongorestore --drop -u signavio -p <SignavioUserPassword> /path/to/dump

-As you can see, you have to fill in the credentials of the Signavio Workflow MongoDB user again.
+As you can see, you have to fill in the credentials of the Workflow Accelerator MongoDB user again.
 Furthermore, you need to specify where the backup is located.